Update Sept. 4: The Galaxy Fold launches in South Korea this Friday; a U.S. release will follow in the "coming weeks,"

 Will it have 5G?

-Samsung says the Galaxy Fold will come in both 4G and 5G versions, but there’s no word on the release date for the 5G Galaxy Fold and how much more it may cost.
+Samsung originally said the Galaxy Fold will come in both 4G and 5G versions, but that was before the delayed launch.
 The version we tested only offered LTE connectivity, and that's the one that will ship in September.
 We assume the 5G edition has been tabled for now.

 More Galaxy Folds on the Way

 According a report in Bloomberg, Samsung is working on two other foldable phone designs, including a clamshell and a more direct competitor to the Huawei Mate X with an exterior folding design.
 A patent shows what Samsung's foldable clamshell could look like.
 Another recently uncovered patent shows off potential improvements to the phone's folding mechanism.

 Given the high price, the Galaxy Fold is definitely a niche device, but it could very well find an audience among early adopters who want to be the first to own a foldable phone, assuming they're not put off by the Fold's initial stumbles.
 There’s also going to be competition from the likes of the Huawei Mate X, which has an even bigger screen, as well as foldable phones from Oppo, TCL and others.

-We will keep you posted on the Galaxy Fold once Samsung settles on a new launch date for the phone.
+We will keep you posted on the Galaxy Fold once Samsung settles on a final launch date in September for the phone.

 Image credits: Samsung